ttlion/sdtDBNsGUI/README.md

 The obtained sdtDBN shown in the previous image is the same one as in [Example 1 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-1---learning-a-sdtdbn-with-dynamic-and-static-attributes), as all the parameters are the same.

-The object of the learned sdtDBN is stored in a file (named exampleFile.txt in the example of the previous image).
+The object with the learned sdtDBN is stored in a file (named exampleFile.txt in the example of the previous image).
 This file is created in the same directory of the sdtDBN GUI program and can be used to retrieve the learned sdtDBN afterwards, using the [second tab][2].

 ## Second tab: retrieving an sdtDBN object stored in a file
 [2]: #second-tab-retrieving-an-sdtdbn-object-stored-in-a-file